robert-abc/KTC2023-ABC2/README.md

 * To make our code compatible with PyTorch, ............
 * We also need to mention that we adapted functions from the original DIP article [[4]](#4).
 Available at https://github.com/DmitryUlyanov/deep-image-prior/, under Apache License 2.0.
 The particular requisites are shown here: https://github.com/DmitryUlyanov/deep-image-prior/blob/master/README.md

-Although these toolboxes have their own requisites, Subsection 3.1 describes the ones we need.

 ## Usage instructions and example: Running with a callable function from the command line

 By the rules of the KTC2023, it was expected a main routine with three arguments: